stephenmcd/gnotty/README.rst

 IRC bot.
 Different classes of bots can be configured on startup, and bots can perform different services such as message logging and interacting with users in the IRC channel.
-Bots also contain webhooks, which allows bots to receive input over HTTP from external services.
+Bots also contain webhooks, which allows bots to receive and act on input over HTTP from external services.

-Gnotty also provides an optional Django application for archiving IRC messages for browsing and searching via a web interface.
+Gnotty also provides an optional Django application that archives IRC messages, for browsing and searching via a web interface.
 By default the IRC bot uses Python's logging module to provide configurable logging handlers for IRC messages.
 When the Django application is used, a logging handler is added that logs all IRC messages to the Django project's database.
-The Django application then provides all the necessary views and templates for messages to be searched by keyword, or browsed by date with monthly calendars.
+The Django application then provides all the necessary views and templates for messages to be searched by keyword, or browsed by date using a calendar interface.

 Note that the Django application is entirely optional.
 Gnotty can be run without using Django at all, as a stand-alone gevent web